 Hyper SFN: Index broadcast in System Information that increments at every SFN wrap around (i.e every 10.24s).

+IoT-NTN TDD mode: A working mode that allows use of NB-IoT channels with TDD mode for NTN with fixed values of D non-overlapping usable contiguous DL subframes and set of U usable contiguous UL subframes separated by fixed guard period.

 Korean Public Alert System (KPAS): Public Warning System that delivers Warning Notifications provided by Warning Notification Providers using the same AS mechanisms as defined for CMAS.

 Location Registration (LR): UE registers its presence in a registration area, for instance regularly or when entering a new tracking area.